AshSinc/BlackGoblin-Track/README.md

 <img src="resources/images/gtos.png" width="500" />

 Due to time constraints we worked with GTOS only.
 We reduced the number of classes from 39 down to 4 primary catagories, Hard_Stone, Loose_Stone, Soft and Vegetation.
-These catagories were chosen based on the likelyhood of similar sounds being produces.
+These catagories were chosen based on the likelyhood of similar sounds being produced.
 These catagories were then used to group the existing GTOS classes together.
 Some classes were ommited like painting_cover and steel which had static identifying marks in the training images.

 ```
 hard_stone : asphalt, brick, cement, stone_brick, stone_cement